wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/reports.rst

 ``user``
 --------

 Filter by the user name.
-This will match on either srcuser or dstuser
+This will match either the srcuser or dstuser.

 .. topic:: Default value